-Ensure that the voices of people are heard and that we learn from them

-Implement the outcomes model across all services.
-In adult service this will include the scoring model to evidence how people are achieving what matters to them

-Implementing Micro-care services to people's homes at a community level

-Implement local actions arising from the Regional Transformation Programmes

-Ensure that the Active Offer for Advocacy is implemented across all Service Areas.
+Ensure that the voices of people are heard and that we learn from them Implement the outcomes model across all services.
+In adult services this will include the scoring model to evidence how people are achieving what matters to them Implementing Micro-care services to people's homes at a community level Implement local actions arising from the Regional Transformation Programmes Ensure that the Active Offer for Advocacy is implemented across all Service Areas.
 Complete the roll-out of Progress for Providers in Learning Disability Services.

-Quality Standard 2 Working with people and partners to protect and promote people's physical and mental health and emotional well-being
+Quality Standard 2 - Working with people and partners to protect and promote people's physical and mental health and emotional well-being dementia feel understood, valued and able to contribute to their community.
+This focuses on improving inclusion and quality of life through training and awareness raising within communities and organisations so they are better able to respond to the needs of those living with Dementia and their Carers.